 The following two tabs change content below.Dec.
 15, 2015 – Washington, DC, USA – 20151215 – The Monmouth bench celebrates after a 3-point shot by a teammate against Georgetown in the second half at the Verizon Center in Washington.
 (Credit Image: � Chuck Myers via ZUMA Wire)

 Coach Joel Hueser earned his degree from the University of Nebraska-Kearney.
 He was also a member of the Loper Basketball team.
 Coach Hueser started his career in Kansas.
 He was the boys' head varsity and junior high coach at Mankato High School.
 One year later he returned to Nebraska and became the boys' head varsity coach at McCook High School (13 years).
 In 2003 he was hired by Papillion-LaVista South High School and has been the boys' head varsity coach ever since.
-He teaches in the Physical Education department and also serves as an assistant track coach (horizontal jumps).
+He teaches in the Physical Education department.